nodejs/node/doc/api/crypto.md

     Stability: 0 - Deprecated

 Sets the EC Diffie-Hellman public key.
-Key encoding can be `'binary'`, `'hex'` or `'base64'`.
+Key encoding can be `'latin1'`, `'hex'` or `'base64'`.
 If `encoding` is provided `public_key` is expected to be a string; otherwise a [`Buffer`][] is expected.